MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-box-to-microsoft-cloud-app-security.md

 4. In the **Box settings** pop-up, click **Follow this link**.

-5. The Box logon page opens.
+5. The Box sign-in page opens.
 Enter your credentials to allow Cloud App Security access to your team's Box app.

 6. Box asks you if you want to allow Cloud App Security access to your team information, activity log, and perform activities as a team member.
 To proceed, click **Allow**.